PTEz/AppZone/README.md

 Now open the site's [root page](http://localhost:8080/) in your browser.

 ## Jenkins plugin
-Running the following command creates a .hpi file, that can be installed in jenkins in the plugin manager (advanced tab).
+Running the following command creates a .hpi file in the target directory, that can be installed in jenkins in the plugin manager (advanced tab).

     cd jenkins-plugin
     mvn package